 We have access to substantial sources of funds in the capital markets and we may, from time to time, seek additional capital through a combination of additional debt or equity financings.
-As of March 31, 2023 and December 31, 2022, the par value of our total outstanding borrowings was \$7.3 billion. \$1.0 billion of our senior unsecured notes is scheduled to mature in September 2023.
-Additionally, we have a Revolving Credit Facility which provides for borrowing capacity of up to \$1.5 billion that remains undrawn and available to us as of March 31, 2023.
+As of June 30, 2023 and December 31, 2022, the par value of our total outstanding borrowings was \$7.3 billion. \$1.0 billion of our senior unsecured notes is scheduled to mature in September 2023.
+Additionally, we have a Revolving Credit Facility which provides for borrowing capacity of up to \$1.5 billion that remains undrawn and available to us as of June 30, 2023.
 A summary of our borrowing activities, balances and compliance with certain debt covenants under various financing arrangements is included in Note 9-Borrowings of the Notes to Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q.

-We have historically funded our acquisition program through free cash flow, equity contributions and debt.
-Our low operating costs coupled with a lack of capital expenditures and low taxes have contributed to our strong financial profile, resulting in high operating leverage and high conversion of our Adjusted Cash Receipts to Adjusted Cash Flow.
+We have historically funded our acquisition program through operating cash flows, equity contributions and debt.
+Our low operating costs coupled with a lack of capital expenditures and low taxes have contributed to our strong financial profile, resulting in high operating leverage and high conversion of our Adjusted Cash Receipts to Adjusted Cash Flow (refer to section below titled "Sources of Capital" for further discussion).
 We expect to continue funding our current and planned operating costs (excluding acquisitions) principally through our cash flow from operations and our acquisition program through cash flow and issuances of equity and debt.
 In the past, we have supplemented our available cash and cash equivalents on hand with attractive debt capital to fund certain strategic acquisitions.